nt246/NTRES-6100-data-science/analysis/lesson14-for-loops-part2.md

 #### Required:

-If you didn't have a chance to read it yet, have a look at [Chapter 21 in 'R for Data Science'](https://r4ds.had.co.nz/iteration.html) by Hadley Wickham & Garrett Grolemund
+If you didn't have a chance to read it yet, have a look at the short [Section 27.5 on for loops in R for Data Science (2e)](https://r4ds.hadley.nz/base-r#for-loops)

+OPTIONAL (for a more detailed overview of other types of iteration than those we will cover in class): [Chapter 26 on iteration in R for Data Science (2e)](https://r4ds.hadley.nz/iteration)

 <br>